The weight loss industry is full of myths.

-People are being advised to do all sorts of crazy things, most of which have no evidence behind them.
+People are often advised to do all sorts of crazy things, most of which have no evidence behind them.

-Over the years, however, scientists have found a number of strategies that seem to be effective.
+However, over the years, scientists have found a number of strategies that seem to be effective.

 Here are 26 weight loss tips that are actually evidence-based.

-It is often claimed that drinking water can help with weight loss, and this is true.
+It is often claimed that drinking water can help with weight loss — and that’s true.

 Eating whole eggs can have all sorts of benefits, including helping you lose weight.

-If you can't eat eggs for some reason, then that's fine.
+If you don’t eat eggs, that's fine.
 Any source of quality protein for breakfast should do the trick.

-Just make sure NOT to add a bunch of sugar or other high-calorie ingredients to it.
-That will completely negate any benefit you get from the coffee.
+Just make sure not to add a bunch of sugar or other high-calorie ingredients to your coffee.
+That will completely negate any benefits.

 Like coffee, green tea also has many benefits, one of them being weight loss.

-A fiber called glucomannan has been shown to cause weight loss in several studies.
+A fiber called glucomannan has been linked to weight loss in several studies.

-This is a type of fiber that absorbs water and "sits" in your gut for a while, making you feel more full and helping you eat fewer calories (15).
+This type of fiber absorbs water and sits in your gut for a while, making you feel more full and helping you eat fewer calories (15).

-Studies have shown that people who supplement with glucomannan lose a bit more weight than those who don't (16).
+Studies show that people who supplement with glucomannan lose a bit more weight than those who don't (16).

-Added sugar is the single worst ingredient in the modern diet, and most people are eating way too much of it.
+Added sugar is one of the worst ingredients in the modern diet.
+Most people consume way too much.

-If you want to lose weight, you should be cutting back on added sugars.
+If you want to lose weight, cut back on added sugar.
 Just make sure to read labels, because even so-called health foods can be loaded with sugar.

-Refined carbohydrates are usually sugar, or grains that have been stripped of their fibrous, nutritious parts (includes white bread and pasta).
+Refined carbohydrates include sugar and grains that have been stripped of their fibrous, nutritious parts.
+These include white bread and pasta.